 Appropriately Uses Anti-Anxiety Medication

-This is the percentage of residents who were prescribed antianxiety drugs.
-Antianxiety medications are administered to patients experiencing anxiety and depression.
+This figure measures the percent of long-term care residents who are administered antianxiety medication.
+These medications are given to patients experiencing depression and anxiety.

 Managing Depression Among Residents